Pope to Orban’s Hungary: Open your arms to everyone

 Hungary’s government under Orban has been accused of trafficking in veiled antisemitic stereotypes, largely aimed at Hungarian-born American financier and philanthropist George Soros, whom the government frequently accuses of meddling in the country’s internal affairs.

-About 39% of Hungarians declared themselves to be Catholic in a 2011 census, while 13% declared themselves to be Protestant, either Lutheran or Calvinist, a Protestant branch with which Orban is affiliated.
-A tiny fraction of the population is Jewish.

 Registered churches have been major beneficiaries of state support under Orban since he returned to power in 2010.
-Additionally, around 3,000 places of worship have been built or restored using public funds since 2010, part of an effort by Orban’s government to advance what he calls “Christian democracy,” an alternative to liberal governance of which he is a frequent critic.
+Additionally, around 3,000 places of worship have been built or restored using public funds since 2010.

 AP visual journalists Bela Szandelszky and Helena Alves contributed.